Mengzuozhu/FluentFormatter/README.md

 <a href="README-CH.md">中文文档</a> |[Plugin homepage](https://plugins.jetbrains.com/plugin/15631-fluent-formatter)

+Formats the Java code in a fluent style, and generates chained methods for the Java builder.

+## **Features**

-Formats the selected Java code in a `fluent style`.
-It will wrap the invocation of each chained method on a separate line.
+● Wrap the invocation of each chained method on a separate line

+● Generate the all chained methods for the builder

 ## Example
 Before: